mikaelho/python-human-regex/README.md

 reaching for the manual, and `kleenexp` because of a syntax that feels to me like a pretty good balance between conciseness and readability.

+The star counts mentioned for some of the packages are probably not the only things on this page that will soon prove incorrect.
+Issues or PRs are highly welcome.

 ## Research notes